sveltejs/svelte.dev/apps/svelte.dev/content/blog/2024-11-01-whats-new-in-svelte-november-2024.md

 Since the release of Svelte 5, there's already been one minor version to introduce a couple of helpful features.
 We'll dive into those - along with a number of updates across the CLI, SvelteKit and more - in this month's roundup...

-## What's new in Svelte and the Svelte CLI
+## What's new in Svelte
 If you've only recently [migrated to Svelte 5](https://svelte.dev/docs/svelte/v5-migration-guide), check out the last few months of updates for all the features that have gone into this release.
 For this month, you'll see some marked `-next.XXX`.
 These changes were in the 5.0 release.

 - Snippets can now be used to fill slots (**5.0.0-next.262**, [#13427](https://github.com/sveltejs/svelte/pull/13427))
 - `hidden until-found` and `beforematch` are now available on DOM elements (**5.0.0-next.266**, [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/hidden#using_until-found), [#13612](https://github.com/sveltejs/svelte/pull/13612))
 - **Breaking:** State mutations are not allowed in logic block expressions (**5.0.0-next.269**, [#13625](https://github.com/sveltejs/svelte/pull/13625))
 - `getContext()` is now allowed within `$derived` runes (**5.1.0**, [Docs](https://svelte.dev/docs/svelte/derived), [#13830](https://github.com/sveltejs/svelte/pull/13830))

+To see all the amazing work that has gone into making the Svelte compiler better - including everything that went into making migrations easier - check out the [CHANGELOG](https://github.com/sveltejs/svelte/blob/main/packages/svelte/CHANGELOG.md).

+## What's new in SvelteKit, Svelte CLI and Language Tools

+- `adapter-auto` now supports the Bun package manager (**3.3.1**, [#12854](https://github.com/sveltejs/kit/pull/12854))
 - The [Svelte CLI](https://svelte.dev/blog/sv-the-svelte-cli) now supports a number of add-ons for new and existing projects.
 You can find the entire list of add ons in [the CLI Repository](https://github.com/sveltejs/cli) or by running `npx sv create` from your command line.

-To see all the amazing work that has gone into making the Svelte compiler better - including everything that went into making migrations easier - check out the [CHANGELOG](https://github.com/sveltejs/svelte/blob/main/packages/svelte/CHANGELOG.md).

-## What's new in SvelteKit and Language Tools

-- `adapter-auto` now supports the Bun package manager (**3.3.1**, [#12854](https://github.com/sveltejs/kit/pull/12854))
 - The Svelte extension now provides a Svelte 5 component migration command (**extensions-109.1.0**)

 ---